About Red Cross and Red Cross College

 You will need to check with your local WorkCover (or equivalent) office for this information as it varies from industry to industry and state to state.

-Most workplace first aiders are required to hold a HLTFA301B - Apply First Aid qualification (formerly known as Senior First Aid, Workplace level 2).
-Red Cross suggests you check with your employer prior to booking any course.
+Most workplace First Aiders are required to be qualified in HLTFA311A Apply first aid (formerly known as Senior First Aid, Workplace level 2) however, Red Cross suggests you check with your employer prior to booking any course.

-- CHC41208 Certificate IV in Children's Services (Outside school hours care).
+- CHC41212 Certificate IV in Children's Services (Outside school hours care).

 - CHC50908 Diploma of Children's Services (Early childhood education and care)